+90 ‭212 639 27 77 info@pollion.net

 Transcreation and Marketing Localization

 Both marketing localization and transcreation are more contemporary translation methods used today, rather than just relying solely on a literal translation.
-Literal translations are not effective in conveying ideas and emotional connection to the content.
+Literal translations are not effective in conveying ideas and emotional connections to the content.

 Market localization remains true to the ideas and emotional impact of the words in the original language.
 This process is about creating culturally appropriate messages.
 Localization adds value.